 - P&O Cruises are to start a series of short breaks and week-long trips in the summer.

 - Cunard’s Queen Elizabeth will begin a series of UK voyages for summer.
 Each will sail from Southampton and travel around the UK for UK residents.

-- Viking Cruises will begin departures from Portsmouth in June.
+- Viking Cruises will begin departures from Portsmouth.